Best Time to Buy a House? Hoping to buy a…

 According to Zillow, the average home price fell $2000 from November to December.
 The current average price iss $228,000.
 Zillow’s forecast price for November 2019 is $241,000.
 That’s a 5.0% predicted growth in price.

 They give a 9.0/10 rating for Florida’s real estate market health.
 Homes with negative equity has dropped to 7% of owners.
-The state has a higher than average mortgage delinquency rate of 1.9% which is way better than Chicago’s.
+The state has a higher than average mortgage delinquency rate of 1.4% which is higher than the national average.

 Florida Realtor’s Report for August

 Florida’s market continue to improve as we enter the fall season.
 Florida Realtors Association reported that August is the second month in row that Florida’s housing market experienced a rise in new listings.
 The average detached home price rose 4.6% to $328,414 (YoY).
 Sales of single-family homes across FL totaled 26,273 last month, up 4.2% vs August 2017.
 Sales volume rose more than $900 Million and cash sales were up 1.2%.
 All signs of a healthy Florida housing market.

 New detached home listings in Florida rose 2,000 units, and active inventory was up 4,000 units.
 DOM fell 2% for homes and 6% for condos.
 The more affordable bottom tier properties reached $125,000 in August.

 Owners and Investors will be pleased by the growth curve in average rents in Florida.

 Sales/Prices During Summer 2018